Protected

 Results

+This affects every post in every feed for millions of users, so we tested and iterated carefully.
 We ran six experiments across three platforms over nine months.
 The split-count variant won consistently across all markets:

 Users reading replies